Bucket List: 101 Things To Do Before You Die

 Me with my then-fiance and now-husband in our engagement shoot.
 More photos: My Engagement Shoot in Scotland

 The path of true love never does run smooth.
 Before you meet “your one,” it’s normal to experience a few bumps on the road, where you are in bad relationships that drain your energy, on-again and off-again relationships that don’t go anywhere, or worse case, abusive relationships.
-(Read: Top 12 Signs It’s Time To Move On From A Relationship.)
+(Read: Top 12 Signs It’s Time To Move On From a Relationship.)

 Before I met my husband, I went on many dates and became close to a few guys (at different time periods), all of which didn’t work out.
 I experienced ambiguous relationships that went nowhere and toxic connections that left me feeling like sh*t.